OpenToAllCTF/OTA-Challenge-Bot/README.md

 !wolfram ask <question>                                         (Ask wolfram alpha a question)
 ```

-## Retrieving the API token
+## Retrieving the API tokens

 Bot applications are not allowed to access all api methods from Slack.
 Thus, if
 you create a bot integration on slack, the bot won't be able to create new
 channels for example.
 To get around this restriction you must create a new
-slack integration ("Slack App"), assign it to your workspace, and generate both
+slack integration ("Slack App"), assign it to your workspace, enable the Socket
+Mode event feed, generate an "App Level Token" (`xapp1`), assign scopes to your
-a "Bot User Token" and an "App Level Token" (`xoxb` and `xapp1`, respectively).
+bot user and subsequently create a "Bot User Token" (`xoxb`), and then finally
+install it to your workspace.

 Once generated, the tokens must be scoped to the appropriate privilege levels
 required for the bot to function.
 Finally, you must ensure that you have
 subscribed the bot users to the list of events it will need to receive in order
 to operate.

+1) First, navigate to `api.slack.com/apps` and create a new slack app.
+Give it
+a name and select the workspace that it will serve, and then click create.

+2) Enable socket mode by clicking on the menu of the same name and then
+clicking on the toggle labelled "Enable Socket Mode".
+You'll be prompted to
+create an App Level Token which you must do next.

-1) App Level Token
+2) App Level Token

 This token is used by the bot to access the websocket event feed in version 3
 of the Slack API.
-It comes with the `connections:write` scope and that's all
-you should need for this particular token.
-Place this token into the config
+The toggle you enabled in the previous step, "Enable Socket
+Mode", is what turns on the event feed.
+Assuming you've not already created an
+App Level Token you'll now be prompted to do so.
+Place it into the config file
-file under the entry `app_key`.
+under the entry `app_key`.

-2) Bot User Token
+3) Bot User Token

 This token is used by the bot to interact with the workspace and users via
 Slack's conversations API.
-Once you've created it you will need to authorize it
+In order to create this token you must first
+navigate to the OAuth & Permissions section of the Slack API control panel.

+Once there, take note of the greyed out "Install to Workspace" button.
+You need
+to add scopes to the bot user's token before you can install the bot.
+Scroll
+down to the bottom of this page and in the section labelled "Bot Token Scopes"
-for the following scopes.
-Then you will need to put the token into the config
+add the following scopes.
-file under the entry `api_key`.

 ```
 app_mentions:read